Heartworm Preventative for Dogs

 Heartworm Preventative for Cats

 Merck™ recently released a version of their Heartgard® heartworm preventive, containing ivermectin, for use in cats.
 The product is a chewable pill formulation which is available in two dosage sizes, one for cats weighing 5lbs. or less and one for cats 5 to 15lbs. of body weight.
-The medication is administered once a month, on the same day each month, for heartworm prevention.
+The medication is administered once a month, on the same day each month, for heartworm prevention in cats.
 It may be used in cats already infected with heartworms to prevent introduction of new worms into the cat’s cardiovascular system.
 This is a prescription medication.
 It will also control infection with hookworms in cats.
 The package insert indicates it is safe for use in kittens over six weeks of age and that it is safe to use during pregnancy.
 There are no known conflicts with other medications at this time.